-Potalytics gives you the option of searching and buying a Vanity Domain from within the platform (see Vanity Domains, External Domains), using a special reserved Postalytics subdomain (p.ostal.us) or using a domain that you’ve registered with a domain provider and set up in the Postalytics Domain Management Tool.
+Potalytics gives you the option of searching and buying a Vanity Domain from within the platform (see Vanity Domains), or using a free, shared redirect domain (p.ostal.us).

-Why use the reserved Postalytics domain?
+Why use the free, shared redirect domain?
 It’s fast, simple and done for you.
-If branding isn’t important to your campaign, or if you want to create a test campaign quickly, this is the domain choice for you.
+If you are just using the QR Code tool (not printing the full pURL), if branding isn’t important to your campaign, or if you want to create a test campaign quickly, this is the domain choice for you.

 Why buy a vanity domain through Postalytics?